Generalized compressible flows and solutions of the H(div) geodesic problem: Introduction

-Differently from \eqref{eq:isoteuler}, this condition does not enforce incompressibility but it relates $\varphi$ and $\lambda$ by requiring $\lambda = \sqrt{\mr{Jac}(\varphi)}$.
-Therefore, automorphisms satisfying \eqref{eq:isotch} provide us with an alternative way to represent diffeomorphisms of $M$.
+This condition relates $\varphi$ and $\lambda$ by requiring $\lambda = \sqrt{|\mr{Jac}(\varphi)|}$.
 Importantly, in this picture we cannot capture the blow up of solutions as induced by peakon collisions, as in this case the Jacobian would locally vanish.
-In addition, the metric space $M\times \mathbb{R}_{>0}$ equipped with the cone metric is not complete, which complicates the construction of generalized solutions following Brenier's approach.
+In addition, the metric space $M\times \mathbb{R}_{>0}$ equipped with the cone metric is not complete.
 We are then led to work with the cone $\cone = (M \times \mathbb{R}_{\geq 0})/ (M \times \{0\})$, which allows us to represent solutions with vanishing Jacobian by paths on the cone reaching the apex.

+Interestingly, the decoupling between the Lagrangian flow map and its Jacobian has also been used in \cite{lee2017global} to construct global weak solutions of the CH equation.
+However, in their case, one continues solutions after the blowup by allowing the square root of the Jacobian to become negative, which does not occur in the formulation described above.